 The multiple authorities related to Florida’s LTC program (and cited in the endnotes) are summarized below.
 These authorities include federal and state statutes and regulations (rules); contractual provisions between AHCA and the plans, the Waivers Requests and Approval between the state and federal government; and relevant case law, including Settlement Agreements or Orders.

 42 U.S.C. § 1396n.

-The 2016 federal Medicaid Managed Care regulations at 42 C.F.R. part 438, a significant regulatory overhaul, increased transparency and modernized Medicaid’s managed care programs.
-Also, for the first time, CMS included specific provision pertaining to LTSS and defined LTSS for the purposes of managed care.162
+The 2016 federal Medicaid Managed Care regulations at 42 C.F.R. part 438, which represent a significant regulatory overhaul, increased transparency and modernized Medicaid’s managed care programs.
+Also, for the first time, CMS included specific provision pertaining to LTSS and defined LTSS for the purposes of managed care.164

 Other relevant federal regulations include 42 C.F.R. § 435.217 (describing individuals who are eligible for home and community –based services), 42 C.F.R. § 440.180 (providing a description of and requirements for HCBS); and 42 C.F.R. § 441.301, et seq., (setting forth the requirements for providing HCBS through a waiver, including the requirements for a “person-centered plan and process.”)

 In 2011, the Florida Legislature created Part IV of Chapter 409, Florida Statutes directing the Agency to create the Statewide Medicaid Managed Care (SMMC) program.
 The SMMC program has two key components: the Managed Medical Assistance program (MMA) and the Long-Term Care Program (which includes the LTC Waiver).
 Relevant sections of the Florida Statutes include Fla.
 Stat.
 409.978- 409.985.